jsautter95/portfolio_website/src/content/about/index.md

   - React
 ---

 Hello!
-I'm Cyrus, a computer vision software developer based in Los Angeles.
+I'm Jean, a computer vision software developer based in Los Angeles.
 I studied mechatronics engineering at the [University of British Columbia](https://mech.ubc.ca/undergraduate/curriculum/program-options/mechatronics/).
 I am currently working as a computer vision engineer at [Trueface](https://www.trueface.ai/)

 Aside from coding and building things, I have a thrill for adventure.
 I enjoy rock climbing, surfing, hiking, and yoga.